This spot has been added by

 Wakatobi Resort’s northern house reef, seen from the Jetty Bar.

-How to go snorkeling at Wakatobi Resort
+How to go snorkeling at the Wakatobi Resort

-Wakatobi Resort's house reef snorkeling map.
+Wakatobi Resort's house reef snorkeling map

 Water entrance for snorkeling at Wakatobi Resort

 Access can be gained to the waters of the lagoon off the shallow, shelving beaches.
 The deeper water, reef edge, can also be accessed using the steps at the end of the jetty.
-Be aware of vessel activity picking up and landing guests at specific times of the day.
+Be aware of the frequent vessel activity picking up and landing guests at specific times of the day.
 The house reef is monitored all day long by staff present on the jetty.

 Wakatobi Resort snorkeling exploration tips